The-Animals-are-Starving/the-animals-are-starving/Documentation/M3_Requirements_and_Design.md

             - **Description**: Users can send a notification to another user, requesting them to feed the pet.
 The receiving user is notified of their responsibility to feed the pet.
             - **Primary actor(s)**: Household Manager, Regular User
             - **Main success scenario**:
-                1. Sender scrolls the main page to find the pet they want fed and selects the recipient in a droplist
+                1. Sender begins at the home page and presses "Notify Other Users".
-                2. The sender then presses the “Notify” button
+                2. The sender then presses the “Notify” button next to the name of the recipient.
                 3. App sends a request to the server to notify the recipient.
                 4. User 2 (the recipient) receives a notification indicating that they are responsible for feeding the pet.
             - **Failure scenario(s)**: